Phenylketonuria (PKU) Screening for a Newborn

 Q: Mera baby PKU positive aaya - ab kya karun?

-A: First, don’t panic.
-A positive screening result needs confirmatory testing.
+A: First, don’t panic — but act today.
+Contact your doctor the same day to arrange confirmatory testing; a positive screening result needs confirmation before any feeding decisions are changed.
 Many initial positive results turn out to be false positives.
 Your doctor will order repeat testing.
-If confirmed, you’ll be referred to a metabolic specialist who will guide you on the special diet.
-With proper management, children with PKU develop normally.
+If confirmed, you’ll be referred to a metabolic specialist within days — not weeks — because early treatment protects your baby’s brain.
+With early, consistent management, most children with PKU develop normally.

 Q: Can I breastfeed if my baby has PKU?